DevExpress/testcafe/CONTRIBUTING.md

 7. Add regression tests to the appropriate sections if you are fixing a bug.
 You can find these sections by searching for `Regression` in the code.

-    Add unit and/or functional tests if you are developing new functionality.
+    Add unit and/or functional tests if you are developing a new functionality.

 8. Fetch upstream changes and rebase your branch onto `master`.